zachpetch/learning-platform/README.md

 ## Final Thoughts

 There is quite a bit of scaffolded content that Rails generates when using commands like `bin/rails generate scaffold ModelName ...`.
-Again, with a bit more time I might clean the unnecessary stuff up, or ideally flesh out the whole system a bit more.
+Again, with a bit more time I might clean the unnecessary stuff up or, ideally, flesh out the whole system a bit more.
 With that said, it became increasingly clear that I'd need to focus my time on accomplishing the task set out in the description you showed me.
 And since these extra parts were not hindering anything, I've left them there, in their basic form, for the time being.

+Ultimately, there are a number of things I'd want to do if this was an ongoing project, but I had to draw the line to get this over to you.